Monroe station (CTA Red Line): History

 Monroe station has retained many of its original features from its opening in 1943, such as the officers' cabins, some auxiliary signaling and the Madison-Monroe mezzanine, which is named for the crossing of Madison Street and Monroe Street.

-Until October 2006, there was a station between Monroe and Lake: Washington/State station.
-Washington/State is located near Monroe.
-It is still possible to walk on the abandoned station platform.

-In 2009, the CTA put new station wall signs over the old blue station wall signs in order to better direct people to the mezzanines.

-The station gives direct access to the adjacent Carson, Pirie, Scott and Company Building, a National Historic Landmark and Chicago Landmark that is also part of the Loop Retail Historic District.
+The station gives direct access to the adjacent Carson, Pirie, Scott and Company Building, a National Historic Landmark and Chicago Landmark, that is also part of the Loop Retail Historic District.